-Medicare or insurance pays for most hospice services, but usually only after a doctor certifies that the person has a fatal disorder and is expected to live less than 6 months.
+Medicare or insurance typically pays for hospice services, but usually only after a doctor certifies that the person has a fatal disorder and is expected to live less than 6 months.
 People are still covered by their regular medical insurance for conditions unrelated to the hospice diagnosis.

 Doctors may be reluctant to use hospice because a treatable condition outside of the hospice program's capabilities could develop.
 However, many treatable conditions are within the scope of hospice care, and people can leave hospice at any time to try a promising treatment and re-enroll later.
 Therefore, this reluctance is not justified.

 Last full review/revision June 2013 by Elizabeth L. Cobbs, MD; Karen Blackstone, MD; Joanne Lynn, MD, MA, MS